-Kaylea Titford: Dad unaware of obese girl's neglect, court told
+Kaylea Titford: Dad to blame for girl's death, court told

 - Published

-A father was unaware of the neglect his obese daughter suffered before her death, a manslaughter trial has heard.
+A father admitted he is "as much to blame" for the death of his daughter as her mother, a trial has heard.

 The body of 16-year-old Kaylea Louise Titford was found on soiled sheets in October 2020, and police described an "unbearable" rotting smell in living conditions "unfit for any animal".